niess/goupil/docs/library/atomic_element.rst

 .. py:attribute:: AtomicElement.Z
    :type: int

-   The element's atomic number, represented by an python:`int`.
+   The element's atomic number, represented by an :external:py:class:`int`.
 For instance, hydrogen has an atomic number of :python:`1`.